SuperOfficeDocs/superoffice-docs/docs/api/netserver/services/scripting/index.md

 ---
+title: Scripting in NetServer services
-title: scripting_ns_services
+uid: scripting_ns_services
 description: Scripting in NetServer services
 author: Tony Yates
 so.date: 04.15.2009
 so.topic: concept
 keywords:
-so.envir: onsite              # cloud or onsite
+so.envir: onsite
-so.client: web              # online, web, win, pocket, or mobile
+so.client: web
 ---

 # Scripting in NetServer services